SamyZog/cart-demo/README.md

    form submit

 -   Handled by way of modal that is mounted by clickin the 'ADD TO CART' button, the form has basic validation for the 3 inputs using Regex.
-The item is pushed on top by way of sorting through each items key (timestamp).
+The most recent item is pushed on top of the list by way of sorting through the item keys (timestamp assigned at creation time).
 <hr>

 6. The cart should contain summary block with checkout button and totals for all the cart items